sada-kubsad/NetworkDesign/File3.md

     - Tunnels are not BGP tunnels, tunnels are static tunnels that are policy based.
   + We have to assume that the client at a minimum knows how to setup a tunnel, but not know how to manage it beyond dynamic routing etc.

-### Architecture diagram:

-![A diagram of a computer network

-AI-generated content may be incorrect.](data:image/png;base64...)

 ### Pros:
 * Removes the complexity introduced by the clients/customers receiving all on-prem and AVS routes

 ### Cons:
 * Redundancy and resiliency goes down because of no failover as the Palo's cannot do VPN when frontended by a Load Blancer for redundancy and failover.
 Microsoft LB does not support IPSec packets required for the VPN tunnels to Palos.

-# End-State Pattern Selection Criteria:
+# Selection Criteria for End-State:
 * Its not favorable for the client to learn all the on-prem route which introduces complexity, but can we compromise and reduce complexity by letting the clients know about the on-prem routes?
 * The return traffic from the clients is going to Palo, so you can drop connections there as option.
   + Client Traffic -> VPN GW in Hub -> ILB -> Palo -> ER GW -> On-prem.
 So you can drop in the Palos if destined on-prem.